masher92/UKCP18/RegionalRainfallStats/ReadMe.md

 # Regional rainfall statistics
-This directory contains code for calculating the values of various statistics for each grid cell within three defined regions:
+This directory contains code for calculating the values of various statistics of June-July-August (JJA) precipitation for each grid cell within the region covered by the bounding box of the coastlines of the UK.

-* The UK (trimmed to the coastlines)
+Statistics are calculated for this area in two seperate scripts:
-* The Northern region (North East, North West, Yorkshire and the Humber)
+* Calculating_UK_stats.py -- calculates the statistics over all hours of JJA data
-* A square region centred on Leeds
+* Calculating_UK_stats_wethours.py -- calculates the statistics over only wet JJA hours (>0.1mm/hr precipitation)

-Statistics are calculated for both:
+In both cases the following statistics are calculated:
-* Allhours
+* JJA Mean
-* Wethours (only hours with 0.1mm/hr precipitation)
+* JJA Max

-For all hours, statistics were calculated
+* JJA Percentiles (95, 97, 99, 99.5, 99.75, 99.9)

 ## Results
 For both the Leeds region and the wider Northern region, plots are displayed for the max, mean and various percentiles (95th, 97th, 99th, 99.5th, 99.75th and 99.9th) June-July-August (JJA) precipitation for the period of 1980-2001.